vega/vega-datasets/datapackage.md

 |:-------|:-------|:-------------------------------------------------------|
 | date   | string | Date of monthly observation in the format 'MMM D YYYY' |
 | price  | number | Closing price of the S&P 500 index for the given month |
-## `species.arrow`
+## `species.csv`
 ### path
-species.arrow
+species.csv
 ### description
-Percentage of year-round habitat for four species -- American robin, White-tailed deer, American bullfrog, and common gartersnak -- within US counties, derived from USGS Gap Analysis Project (GAP) Species Habitat Maps.
+Percentage of year-round habitat for four species -- American robin, white-tailed deer, American bullfrog, and common gartersnake -- within US counties, derived from USGS Gap Analysis Project (GAP) Species Habitat Maps.
 Data is provided at a 30-meter resolution and covers the contiguous United States.
 Habitat percentages are calculated by overlaying species habitat rasters (year-round habitat represented by value 3) with